0xlny/storybook-react/README.md

 ## Instagram code example

-This project regroup all codes posts from lenny.codes profile on Instagram.
+This project regroup all ReactJS Components codes from lenny.codes profile on Instagram.

 ### Sources